-As seen in Table 2.5, the full radiation scheme is called with a frequency that depends on the applications.
-Before Cy23r4, the full radiation computations were only performed every three hours.
-With Cy23r4, the frequency was changed to one-hour during the first 12 hours used for data assimilation.
-Since Cy28r3, the frequency was increased to every one-hour during the 10 days of the high-resolution forecast (presently $T_L799L91$).
+the frequency was increased to every one-hour during the 10 days of the high-resolution forecast (presently T_L799L91).
 Other applications (Ensemble Prediction System, EPS, and seasonal forecasts) use a three-hour frequency for calling the full radiation computations.

-2.7.2 Approximate radiation updates: short-wave
+Approximate radiation updates: short-wave